 Make sure your chosen enterprise voice provider has the necessary bandwidth to deal with your voice usage.
 At Pure IP we have three options for customers to choose from – Dedicated MPLS / Point-to-Point Circuit, bring your own bandwidth and VLAN with Masergy, Exponential-E or Interoute.
 Each of these options will allow you to use SIP over UDP, TCP or TLS and for every 10 parallel calls 1Mbps of dedicated bandwidth is required.

 Data security is always high on the list of priorities for any enterprise voice solution implementation and features such as IP encryption and a firewall should be offered as standard from your provider.
 Internal IP attacks are prevented through stringent firewalls and anti-virus software, however ask your supplier about back door vulnerabilities.
 Make sure that you get assurance that they have sufficient measures to protect against network threats from the IP network to the enterprise voice network.
 You cannot go wrong with having a number of security measures such as a voice firewall, real-time call monitoring and alerting among others to ensure that no matter your chosen enterprise voice solution, it remains secure.

 Is End User Training in Place from the Outset?

-Often the focus is on the here and now of the implementation and not much thought is dedicated to what happens once this complete.
+Often the focus is on the here and now of the implementation and not much thought is dedicated to what happens once this is complete.
 To get the most value out of the full range of features included in voice enterprise solutions such as Microsoft’s Skype for Business, then you need to ensure that your provider has enough specialists within their team to provide sufficient training.
-The alternative being that you’ve just paid for a enterprise solution that no-one fully understands how to use except perhaps a select few involved in the project.
+The alternative being that you’ve just paid for a enterprise solution that no one fully understands how to use except perhaps a select few involved in the project.